 You will have a chest X-ray while you are in the recovery area.

 Your pacemaker settings will be rechecked.

 Your provider may prescribe antibiotics to take after the procedure to prevent infection.

 Follow the instructions you are given for caring for the implantation site.
 You will likely be told not to raise the arm on that side for a certain amount of time.
 You may have a sling or arm immobilizer put on to keep you from moving your arm on the incision side.
 This is done to prevent the new pacemaker wired from becoming displaced.
 Your doctor will give you instructions on how long and when you should wear this.

 Take your temperature and check your incision for signs of infection every day for a week.

-You feel any of the symptoms you had before the pacemaker was implanted (dizziness, lightheadedness, lack of energy or fainting spells).
+You feel any of the symptoms you had before the pacemaker was implanted.
+These include dizziness, lightheadedness, lack of energy, or fainting spells.

 Your chest or abdominal muscles twitch